-The Good Work Book: The GWB (regulated by the Deputy Head) provides staff with an opportunity to comment in some detail on the excellent work done in class or independently.
+The Good Work Book: The GWB (regulated by the Deputy Head at the senior site) Prep Achievement - (Headteacher's Golden Pencil, Star of the Week and Positive Postcards) provides staff with an opportunity to comment in some detail on the excellent work done in class or independently.
 Entries are read out in Merit Gathering and included in the Principal/Head's Friday letter.
 A GWB entry is worth 5 house points.